ChimeraCoder/gopherbot/plugins/dict/README.md

 ## Dict

-This plugin provides dictionary lookups for given words.
+This plugin provides dictionary lookups for a given word.
+It uses the dict.org API for this purpose.

 ### Commands

-* `define <term>`: Fetches the definition for the given term from a regular dictionary and sends it to the channel or user from wence the request came.
+* `define <term>`: Fetches the definition for the given term from a dictionary and presents it to the channel or user from wence the request came.
-* `udefine <term>`: Fetches the definition for the given term from Urban Dictionary and sends it to the channel or user from wence the request came.